Aaizakh/To-doer/README.md

 # To-Doer
-Let's help you keep track of your daily projects through these simple To-Do lists!
+A chrome extension that helps users keep track of their daily projects through simple To-Do lists